ewjay/fapiwiki/FAPI_Meeting_Notes_2020-08-06_Pacific.rst

 * Guests:
 * Regrets:

+Agenda:

-* Adoption of the Agenda:
+* Adoption of the Agenda
 * Catch up from last meeting
 * Review notes from last Atlantic call
 * FS-ISAC-FDX Updates